Graduate Certificate Programs

 Certificate in College Teaching Program

 If your goal is to stay in the realm of higher education as an educator, the Graduate Teaching Certificate Program is for you.
-The Michigan State University (MSU) Certification in College Teaching Program (CCTP) is an initiative of the Graduate School in partnership with the College of Agriculture and Natural Resources (CANR).
+The Michigan State University (MSU) Certification in College Teaching Program (CCTP) is an initiative of the Graduate School in partnership with the College of Agriculture and Natural Resources (CANR) and other colleges.

 The program includes course work, attendance to workshops and seminars, mentored teaching experience and the creation of a teaching portfolio to showcase your teaching philosophy and pedagogical growth.